Jaiimmortal/WFC/README.md

 ## To Do

-- [ ] Rotate the xticks by 45 degrees.
 - [ ] Put the values over the bar for each x.
 - [ ] Annotate the date over the graph.